gjbex/training-material/Optimization/GalleryProcessorCacheEffects/README.md

     each thread, either with or without padding to avoid false sharing.
   * `alignment.c`: illustration of using variable attributes to align on cache line boundaries.
+  * `alignment.f90`: illustration of using variable attributes to align on cache line boundaries (Intel only).

 Each C file is accompagnied by a PBS script to run it in batch, and a make file is provided for building the software.
 Some sample output is